Supply-side Policies | Notes

 1. The government could increase spending on education and training.

-2. For example, they could improve or offer new apprenticeships or training schemes.
+2. For example, they could improve or offer improved apprenticeships and training schemes.

-3. This means that workers would develop more skills which means there is an improvement in human capital.
+3. This means that workers can develop more skills, meaning an improvement in human capital.

 4. This would allow businesses to increase their productivity (output per worker per hour).

-5. This means that businesses can produce more goods and services when all factors of production are fully employed.
+5. Businesses can produce more goods and services when all factors of production are fully employed so there is an increase in the productive potential of the ecoomy.

 Increasing spending on infrastructure